mrsarm/jshell-plugin/README.md

 I forked it because the original project is not receiving patches and this version solves some issues and adds the following features:

- - It works with **multi-module projects**
+ - It works with **multi-module projects**.
- - There is no need to set the env variable `JAVA_OPTS` with a bunch of arguments _"--add-exports jdk.jshell/jdk.intern..."_
+ - There is no need to set the env variable `JAVA_OPTS` with a bunch of arguments _"--add-exports jdk.jshell/jdk.intern..."_.
- - It allows to run at the beginning of the session a _.jsh_ startup script
+ - It allows to run at the beginning of the session a _.jsh_ startup script.
- - Special support to the **Spring Framework**
+ - Special support to the **Spring Framework**.

 **Project**: https://github.com/mrsarm/jshell-plugin